“Let’s get an Airbnb so that we can cook our own meals.”

 If you already have a place then you could use this money for other areas of your life, such as:

 - Travel.
-You can rent your place out and fund your adventures.
+You can list your place out and fund your adventures.
+Many people will list their space when they travel to offset the costs of the trip.

 - Debt.
-You can make payments on your debt.
+You can make payments on your debt and speed up the process of becoming debt-free.

 - Help with payments.
 The bills add up.
 It never hurts to have some additional income.